DEA Investigation – 100 FAQs on DEA Opioid Investigations

 Are Pharmacies Required to Report Suspicious Prescriptions?

 Yes, pharmacies are required to report suspicious prescription practices such as routine or automated fillings of high dosage opioids, potentially forged physician signatures, and other forms of drug diversion.
-If your practice receives a letter from a pharmacist-in-charge inquiring about your prescription habits or articulating concerns, you should immediately visit with an attorney to investigate and fix potential problems before the DEA gets involved.
+If your practice receives a letter from a pharmacist-in-charge inquiring about your prescription habits or articulating concerns, you should immediately visit with a healthcare defense attorney to investigate and fix potential problems before the DEA gets involved.